 2. From the Forecasts Settings page continue to (1) Select a Forecast Type.
 Your options are Opportunities or Product Type.
 Then (2) Select a Forecast Measurement, such as Revenue or Quantity.
 Finally (3) Select a Forecast Date type, either Close date, Product date, or Schedule date.

-3. Scroll down the page to Select Fields to Show in the Opportunity List and make your selection adding, removing, moving up, or down your selected columns.
+3. Scroll down the page to Select Fields to Show in the Opportunity List and make your selection by adding, removing, moving up, or down your selected columns.
 Click OK.

 You have now created a Collaborative Forecast.
 Other options include: